The Bridge (2013 TV series): Production

 FX ordered the series' pilot episode in July 2012.
 Shooting for the pilot took place on location in the El Paso area and wrapped in December 2012.
 Critically acclaimed director Gerardo Naranjo, best known for 2011's Miss Bala, directed the pilot.

 Work on the remaining twelve season one episodes began in early April 2013.
 Meredith Stiehm, creator of Cold Case, and Elwood Reid served as the series' executive producers and head writers.
 The show was co-produced by Shine America and FX Productions for FX.
 Alex Plank of Wrong Planet served as the consultant for Sonya's Asperger syndrome.

 Shine America wanted Stiehm to begin the series on the Ambassador Bridge connecting Detroit and Windsor, Ontario, in order to mirror the original series' winter setting.
-However, Stiehm and Reid successfully argued to set their version in El Paso, Texas and Ciudad Juárez at the Bridge of the Americas.
+However, Stiehm and Reid argued to set their version in El Paso, Texas and Ciudad Juárez at the Bridge of the Americas.

 In September 2013, the series was renewed for a second season of 13 episodes.
 After the first season, co-developer Meredith Stiehm departed the series to rejoin the writing staff of her previous TV series, Homeland, leaving Elwood Reid as the sole showrunner for the second season.
 Also, Matthew Lillard and Emily Rios, who had recurring roles in the first season, were promoted to series regulars for the second season.
 The series was canceled after two seasons.
-John Solberg, FX's Executive Vice President of Communications, said, "FX will not be moving forward with a third season of The Bridge.
-Creatively we're very proud of what we done.
+John Solberg, FX's executive vice president of communications, said, "FX will not be moving forward with a third season of The Bridge.
+Creatively, we're very proud of what we done.
 But this came down to the numbers, and they just weren't there."